dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ---

 # Documentation TESTed DSL
-A DSL-testplan for TESTed is described in the YAML-syntax.
+A DSL-testplan for TESTed is written in YAML.
-The DSL follows in large lines the structure how Dodona the tests described.
+The structure of the DSL is very similar to the structure of the tests used in Dodona.
-The following codefragment describes the structure of the DSL-testplans.
+The following code fragment describes the structure of the DSL-testplans.
 The use of square brackets indicates a list of objects.

 ```text